 - Quality sugar-free nut butter spread over veggies or fruit

 Check out this list of 16 keto-friendly snacks to curb cravings.
 For a quick snack that fuels like a protein bar but tastes like a cookie, stock up on Bulletproof Collagen Protein Bars.

 Why exercise helps speed up your sugar detox

 Exercise stabilizes your blood sugar and helps you burn through glycogen stores faster, and psychologically, it helps you get back to your high-performance routine after you break it.
 It can be tough to exercise during or on the heels of a high-sugar day, but you’ll feel much better afterward.

-Accept that you won’t feel your best for a couple days afterward and enjoy yourself.
-And when you do go wild with the low-quality food, keep this sugar detox guide handy.
-It’ll help you get back on your feet as quickly as possible.
+Accept that you won’t feel your best for a few days afterward and enjoy yourself.
+And when you do go wild with sugary, carb-packed, starchy food, keep this sugar detox plan handy.
+It’ll help you get back on your feet and feeling your normal energy levels as quickly as possible.

 As for what you should do moving forward?
 Put your wellness first by: